yuqingdong0/Transient-Data-for-OEDI/Simulation Data/IEEE 123_PMU/ReadMe.md

 ```

 ## Results
-There are 58 measured variables under each corresponding scenario in one data file.
+There are 122 measured variables in one data file.
 * The variables begin with _SBUS_ or _FAULT_ are system branch currents or node voltages, shown as below:

 | Variable Name | Description | Variable Name | Description |